apify/apify-docs-v2/sources/platform/access_rights/organization_account/index.md

 # Organization account

+**Create a specialized account for your organization to encourage collaboration and manage permissions.
+Convert an existing account, or create one from scratch.**

+---

 Organization accounts allow groups to collaborate on projects.
 It enables you to manage your team members' [permissions](../list_of_permissions.md) and to centralize your billing without having to share the credentials of a single personal account.

 You can [switch](./how_to_use.md) between your personal and organization accounts in just two clicks: in the [Apify Console](https://console.apify.com), click the account button in the top-left corner, then select the organization.